aws-samples/aws-gamelift-and-serverless-backend-sample/CppServerAndClient/README.md

     * **NOTE**: This will also take some time as it downloads the whole SDK and builds the relevant parts
 6. **Build the server and Deploy the build and the GameLift resources** (`CppServerAndClient/BuildAndDeployCppGameServerAndUpdateGameLiftResources.sh`)
     * You can test that the server compiles correctly by going to `CppServerAndClient/Server/` in the terminal and running `./build.sh`
-    * Open `CppServerAndClient/BuildAndDeployCppGameServerAndUpdateGameLiftResources.sh` and set `region` and `secondaryregion` to the same ones you configured for the client
     * go to `CppServerAndClient` in the Cloud9 terminal and run `./BuildAndDeployCppGameServerAndUpdateGameLiftResources.sh` to Build the server, upload it to GameLift and deploy all the GameLift resources with CloudFormation.
 This will take time as it will create a GameLift Fleet and deploy game servers to two different Regions.
 The CloudFormation wait might time out but you can check the progress also in the CloudFormation and GameLift management consoles.
 7. **Build and run two clients**
     * Open `CppServerAndClient/Client/` in two Cloud9 terminals (You can create a new one from the "+" icon)